upbound/configuration-observability-datadog/README.md

 # platform-ref-observability-datadog
-Platform Reference to Set Up a Datadog agent for Crossplane Observability.
+Platform Reference to Set Up a Datadog agent for Crossplane and Provider Observability.

 ## Usage
-Note: `build/makelib/controlplane.mk` requires the addition of `--set metrics.enabled=true` in line 28 until the build submodule has been updated for the Crossplane pods to emit metrics at `8080/metrics`.

 Run `make e2e` to exercise end to end tests for the observability integrations.
 It requires a DATADOG_API_KEY and DATADOG_APP_KEY.
 You may assign your API key also to the DATADOG_APP_KEY, if you